ndo277/instacam/README.md

 [Instacam Live](https://instacam-1.herokuapp.com/)

-Instacam, a clone of Instagram, is a social media site where users can publicly upload photos and share them with other users.
-Users can add captions to their photos, edit their captions, and delete the image posts.
+## Background and Overview

+Instacam is a single-page web application for users to upload and share their own photos, in the same vein as Instagram.
+Users are able to navigate a seamless website to browse and check out other people's photos.
+Users can also conveninently post their own photos from anywhere on the site.
+Every user has their own profile page as well, where they can upload their own avatar picture and see an index of their post history.

 ## Technologies

 Instacam is built with Ruby on Rails MVC architecture and hosted on Heroku.
 Instacam uses React to render a single-page web app and Redux to manage frontend state and flow of data.
-Postgres manages the backend database.
-AWS S3 is used to store uploaded images.
+PostgreSQL is used to manage the backend database.
+AWS S3 is used to store uploaded images in the cloud.

 ## Features